himanibirhade/Sample_PDF_Viewer_Application/Sample How-to Guide for PDF Viewer.md

 2. After selecting the desired text, right-click on the highlighted portion.
 Click the `Copy` option from the context menu, which copies the selected text to your clipboard.
 3. Open another application, such as a word processor or text editor, and right-click within the application.
 Click the `Paste` option from the context menu to paste the copied text.

-> Keep in mind that copying text from a PDF document retains the document's formatting.
-Adjust the formatting as desired in the destination application.
+> Copying text from a PDF document retains the document's formatting.
+You can adjust the formatting as desired in the destination application.

 ## Annotations and Markups